Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.1.
 Write a program that prints your name
 1.2.
 An integer variable contains 5.
 Write a program that prints value of n 1.3.
-Wrire a program that read and display an integer number
+Write a program that read and display an integer number 1.4.